ricardocaironi/dino-game/README.md

 # Jogo do Dinossauro:video_game:

-Jogo do Dinossauro do Google desenvolvido durante o curso da Digital Inovation One.
+Jogo do Dinossauro do Google desenvolvido durante o curso da Digital Innovation One.